DCU4/wp-base-theme/basic-wp-theme/README.md

-# This setup is based off of the Fish Taco theme
-Thus all of the fish taco examples :)
+# This theme is lightning fast and easy to set up.
+Follow the documentation below for a full understanding of how to set templates and styles up.

 # Webpack Set Up